 Nonprofit Services & Communications Manager

 Abby graduated with honors from St. Cloud State University, with a Bachelor of Arts in International Relations, and three minors: Intercultural Communications, Human Relations, and Political Science.
-Abby currently serves as a volunteer for Delta Zeta National Sorority, providing support in areas of philanthropy and alumni relations.
-When she’s not partnering with nonprofits to build their organizational capacity, she enjoys traveling, both near and far, to learn and see new things.
+When she’s not partnering with nonprofits to build their organizational capacity, she’s traveling, both near and far, to learn and see new things.

 Nonprofit Services & Development Specialist